 Atlas Corps volunteers are essential to the organization for making sure things run smoothly.
 Today, we would like to talk more about Atlas Corps Group Captains.
 Our Group Captains facilitate monthly peer coaching groups as part of our new Virtual Leadership Institute, an online learning community for global social change leaders from around the world.

-Meet Sunga Kufeyani, Atlas Corps Alumna from Malawi and an excellent Group Captain of the Atlas Corps Virtual Leadership Institute.
+Meet Sunga Kufeyani, Atlas Corps Alumna from Malawi and an excellent Group Captain for the Atlas Corps Virtual Leadership Institute.
 During the Fellowship, Sunga served at Philanthropy University as a Volunteer Program Coordinator.

 Now, Sunga is a co-founder and COO of a nonprofit organization called Loving Arms, a Malawian nonprofit organization that works with young people in education.
 Loving Arms is committed to supporting girls from Malawi, especially Nambuma, Dowa to continue to pursue their education by providing scholarships and community involvement and mobilization by leveraging the presence of mother groups.
 Sunga also serves as a Secretary for the Youth Leadership Council for Global Fund for Children & Board Director for Ufulu Groups.
 This organization empowers vulnerable and under-resourced single parents through skills training and dignified work.